The Umpherston Sinkhole (or the Sunken Garden) is one of the most spectacular gardens located in the Mount Gambier region.

 The Umpherston Sinkhole has a long ramp at the entry point followed by an array of enclosed steps.
 From these steps, you can see the first real views of the sinkhole.
 As you proceed further into the sinkhole, you will be able to see the stunning garden and its picturesque landscape.
 From the area of this sinkhole, you can see the terraces in the garden.
 Once you descend to the floor of the sinkholes, you will see the fountain, hydrangeas and tree-ferns around the area.
 Unfortunately, there is no wheelchair access to the garden floor.

-The sinkhole offers an array of scenic spots in a gorgeous setting amid a beautiful garden.
-Visiting the sinkhole will certainly offer you a very unique experience.
+The sinkhole offers an array of scenic spots and a beautiful garden; certainly offering you a very unique experience.
 The garden is open every day and remains open until late in the evening.
 Bring along some snacks and watch the possums emerge at dusk.